 - 2 cups flour all purpose, white, whole wheat, fresh ground, some buckwheat is good too

-- 6 tbsp olive oil OR melted butter, melted coconut oil or melted lard
+- 6 tablespoons olive oil OR melted butter, melted coconut oil or melted lard

 - Optional- chocolate chips, fresh or frozen berries (if frozen, don't thaw)

 - Add remaining ingredients (except chocolate/berries) and beat until smooth.

 - Cook according to your waffle maker instructions, makes 4-6 waffles depending on size of waffle iron.

 - If you're adding berries or chocolate chips, scoop batter into waffle maker, add a sprinkle of those, close and cook as normal.